 PHA 6935 Forensic Medicine II

 This course gives knowledge and understanding of all relevant medical concepts, techniques and methods in order that the candidate has sufficient competence to interpret human diseases, conditions and behavior in a forensic setting.
-An understanding of the organizational structures involved in the practice of forensic medicine both locally and internationally, increase in the candidate’s awareness of how forensic medicine relates to the wider context of society and how it contributes towards improving that society.
+Students will gain an understanding of the organizational structures involved in the practice of forensic medicine both locally and internationally and an awareness of how forensic medicine relates to the wider context of society and contributes towards improving that society.

 This is a University of Edinburgh course, taught by University of Edinburgh faculty and instructors as part of a collaborative venture between the University of Florida and the University of Edinburgh, Scotland.